-There's no better way to understand the dscout experience than by launching your first mission!
-Do this prior to launching by clicking on "Test Mission" in the lower left hand corner of the Setup page and then inviting yourself and up to 4 additional colleagues to it for free!
+There's no better way to understand the dscout experience than by testing your first mission!
+Do this prior to launching by clicking on "Test Mission" in the lower left hand corner of the Setup page and then inviting yourself and up to 4 additional colleagues to try your mission.
 That way, you can download the dscout mobile app, sign in, and submit an entry or two to make sure the experience is exactly what you were intending.
-(You'll only be charged $295 for running a mission once you invite more than 5 people total to participate.)
+(You'll only be charged $295 for running a mission once you click "Launch".)

 For more on this, and to see step-by-step instructions on how to make changes to a mission you've launched by closing, copying, then editing it, take a look at testing your mission before you pay.
 To see what scouts see when they sign into dscout for the first time, skip down to review what scouts see on the mobile app.

 4. Add your participants to dscout

 Once you write, launch, and test your mission(s), it's time to add your participants either one at a time or in a batch using the "Invites" tab on the setup.
 Here, you'll be able to write a custom invitation message to be sent to your scouts along with the instructions for accessing the mission on dscout.

 Click on "Add Scouts" to input your participants' information.
 Adding scouts manually is simple.
 You’ll enter them in the text area by the formula First Name, Last Name, Email--one per line.
 Alternatively, you can upload a CSV document of your list of scouts following the same formula.